Islandora/documentation/install/README.md

 ### Build Variables

 - VIM : If you want to install the vim configuration for Java development, use `VIM=true vagrant up`.
 It practically doubles the amount of time to spin up the VM, so only do so if you’re sure you want to develop directly on the VM using vim.
-- TRIPLESTORE : If you would like to use Fuskei, it is the default. `vagrant up` will use it.
-If you would like to use BlazeGraph, use `TRIPLESTORE=blazegraph vagrant up`.

 ## Connect